familyld/familyld.github.io/_pages/about.md

 News
 =======

+* Our survey paper on causal reinforcement learning is accepted by [Transactions on Machine Learning Research](https://openreview.net/pdf?id=qqnttX9LPo)!
 * Our paper on offline RL is accepted by [IEEE Transactions on Pattern Analysis and Machine Intelligence](https://ieeexplore.ieee.org/document/10301548/) (**CORE A\*, IF=24.314**)!
 * We just present a tutorial on causal reinforcement learning at [ADMA 2023](https://adma2023.uqcloud.net/index.html).
 Please check our [presentation](https://2wildkids.com/files/ADMA2023-Tutorial-CausalRL-ZhihongDeng.pdf) here.
 * Our survey paper on causal reinforcement learning is now available on [arxiv](https://arxiv.org/abs/2307.01452).